MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsclassextension/ne-sensorsclassextension-magnetometeraccuracy.md

-#### - High

-          The actual and reported values are accurate.
-No additional calibration is needed.

 #### - Unknown

 The accuracy is currently not available, typically because the driver can't report it.

+#### - Unreliable

+The reported values have a high degree of inaccuracy.
+Apps should always ask the user to calibrate the device whenever this value is returned.

 #### - Approximate